nprapps/bestpractices/javascript.md

 * `camelCase`, not `snake_case` for variable names, `SHOUTING_SNAKE_CASE` for constants.
 * End all statements with a semicolon.
 Do not use comma-first style in object or array literals.
 * Avoid global variables and state whenever possible.
-* We support whatever DM supports for the main site.
+* We support whatever browsers are officially supported for the main site.
 Currently, this is all modern browsers (IE not included).
 * Prefer clear (even overly-verbose) code over "clever" one-liners and obfuscated syntax.

 On the topic of clarity, one place where it is important to be clear is when doing typecasting to and from primitive values.
 For these, rather than the shorthand operators, it's better to spell out the conversion explicitly.